 -------------------------------

-- **symfony/validator** - with this you can define validation rules on your setting classes that will be used in the setting editor.
+- **symfony/validator** - With this you can define validation rules on your setting classes that will be used in the setting editor.
 See [symfony validation](https://symfony.com/doc/current/validation.html).

-- **symfony/security-bundle** or only **symfony/security-core** - with this you can create security voters to manage who can edit which settings.
+- **symfony/security-bundle** or only **symfony/security-core** - With this you can create security voters to manage who can edit which settings.
 See [security voters](docs/voter.md)

 Setup